Federating Google Cloud Identities with Azure Active Directory

 .

-- Create the Google Cloud Connector Enterprise Application.
-Search for
+- Create the Google Cloud Connector Enterprise Application:

 . - Set